Prajwal1591/SI-2024-Cubesat/README.md

 }
 ```

-> ## Lab01:-

- > ## Lab02:-
+ > ### Lab02:-
-- Introduction to GPIO pins
+- Introduction to GPIO pins:

     GPIO stands for *General Purpose Input/Output*.
 GPIO pins are physical connections on a microcontroller that can be programmed to served as either digital input or output pins.

 ![image](https://github.com/user-attachments/assets/44255b59-2643-4759-aada-c8507a24cfbc)

 *Code-*
 ```python